|For over seventy-five years I've been

 as you hold them by the hand, maybe with both hands.
 Talk to them and

-hold them with both hands, or hold one hand while she's holding them
+hold them with both hands, or hold one hand while the mother's holding them

 the same as your folks are leading you right now.
 How are you going